🏈 Chiefs NFL Draft Predictions 2026: Expert Mock Draft Picks, Team Needs, Best Fits & More

 📝 Chiefs mock draft consensus picks

-I went through the latest mock drafts from other top experts across the industry and gathered their predictions for the Chiefs' first pick in the 2026 NFL draft.
-Here's who they expect Kansas City to draft at No. 9:
+I went through the final mock drafts from 10 top experts across the industry and gathered their NFL mock draft consensus picks for the Kansas City Chiefs' first pick in the 2026 NFL Draft.
+Here's who they expect Kansas to draft:

 🔮 Chiefs draft predictions 2026